Praise Martin-Oguike

-Praise Martin-Oguike (born August 30, 1993) is a Nigerian professional gridiron football linebacker.
+Praise Martin-Oguike (born August 30, 1993) is a Nigerian former professional gridiron football linebacker.
 He played college football at Temple University.
-Martin-Oguike has been a member of the Miami Dolphins, Arizona Cardinals, Seattle Dragons, and Ottawa Redblacks.
+Martin-Oguike was a member of the Miami Dolphins, Arizona Cardinals, Seattle Dragons, and Ottawa Redblacks.

 Early life

 Martin-Oguike, was born in Abia State, Nigeria.
 He is a native of Oka in Isiala Mbano, Imo State.
 He moved to Woodbridge Township, New Jersey at the age of 10.
 Martin-Oguike is the son of Venerable Dr. Martin Oguike (Anglican clergyman and adjunct Professor) and Dr. Ngozi Martin-Oguike (Educator and author) who are both highly regarded in the Igbo community of Nigeria.
 He has a sister, Precious, and two brothers Percy and Pleasant.

 College career

 Martin-Oguike recorded 124 tackles, 20 sacks, 1 interception, 12 forced fumbles, 4 fumble recoveries and 6 blocked field goals during his time at Temple.